Jehovah's Witnesses believe they are free. They laugh at people who call them a cult.

 If you're interested in joining the Jehovah's Witnesses, please take a look at the negative and positive aspects of belonging to this controversial faith.
 Before you make a decision, please consider this eye opening article, Should I Get Baptized As A Jehovah's Witness?

 1. Compare how 8 JW's answer the question about whether they are a right, wrong, or a cult.
 Then watch this video in which the organization tells JW's they must shun their parents, children, and other relatives who leave.
-The Watchtower has been teaching this since 1952 and they've done a pretty good job keeping the truth hidden from the general public.
+The Watchtower Society has been teaching this since 1952 and they've done a pretty good job keeping the truth hidden from the general public.